 The use of wiretaps raises serious constitutional concerns over a suspect’s 4th Amendment right to be protected against unreasonable searches and seizures.
 Although the law was designed to guard that interest, there is a question, particularly in this case, as to whether the prosecution has gone too far.

 Why is this invasion such a big deal?
 Imagine having a police officer coming into your home and rifling through your possessions because your neighbor, with whom you’ve had disagreements in the past over visitors to your home, told police that you were dealing drugs and ought to be arrested.
 You probably wouldn’t be too keen on the invasion, not to mention the embarrassment of having authorities storming your home as if you were a drug kingpin.

 The root of our protections and the concept of our house as our ‘castle’ dates back to 17th century England, which provided protection for people from such invasions, even if they were at the behest of the king.
 Ironically, the British abused this law in the American Colonies when they began issuing ‘writs of assistance’ in the 18th century, enabling permitting customs agents to search any home for goods that might be taxed.
 This led to the incorporation of the 4th Amendment into our Bill of Rights.

 An Attorney Will Advocate for Your Rights

 The courts take the 4th Amendment protections very seriously.
 Still, it is important to have an attorney on your side who can fight to ensure these laws are not allowed to be violated.
 Any constitutional objection to prosecution must be introduced at the trial level or it could be lost.
-If you are facing criminal charges, it is imperative you hire an experienced lawyer as soon as possible to ensure you are not giving up any of your rights.
+If you are facing criminal charges, it is crucial you hire an experienced lawyer as soon as possible to ensure you are not giving up any of your rights.